mdruker/feeds/README.md

 ## Overview

 This currently powers one feed - Catch Up On Follows.
-The app is deployed on fly.io on one server with one attached data volume containing a sqlite database.
+The app is deployed on fly.io on one server and a separate Postgres database.

 Feeds are published/unpublished with the scripts configured in `package.json`, e.g. `yarn publishStaging`.